foopod/intermittentFasting/index.md

 Generally described as a weight-loss diet Intermittent Fasting (IF) has numerous proven benefits such as increased metabolism, aiding cell repair and lowering insulin levels.

-There are also a number of other benefits that studies suggest such as lowering the risk of cancer, alzeimers and increasing lifespan in general, however thorough research has not yet been done.
+There are also a number of other benefits that studies suggest such as lowering the risk of cancer, Alzheimer's and increasing lifespan in general, however thorough research has not yet been done.

 **Check for detailed [benefits](/benefits) with links to studies/research in the sidebar.**